jidapaThong/WAREE/README.md

 by capturing images from positioned surveillance cameras every two minutes, and eliminating the need for additional installations or the use of alternative water level sensors or equipment.
 This approach maximizes the utilization of existing resources.
 Specifically, the Nakhon municipality’s pre-installed surveillance cameras will be leveraged for this purpose.
-Our project aims to employ image processing techniques to estimate water levels and subsequently store water level data in the database.
+Our project aims to employ image processing techniques to estimate water levels and subsequently store water level data in the database.
 This database will facilitate the retrieval and analysis of historical water level records.

 2. The notification system